Gabriel-Cacharo/Gabriel-Cacharo/README.md

 - 🎈 I'm ShankCGC ( my nickname ) and I've been studying programming for almost a year

-- 💻 I'm currently studying ReactJS and Styled components
+- 💻 I'm currently studying ReactJS

 <!--
 **ShankCGC/shankcgc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.